 Here we will be showing how to create a component which will change the number of the returned results.
 This component can be placed anywhere on the page.

-, which is available in every component that is connected via @findify /react-connect.
+This can be done with the update function, which is available in every component that is connected via @findify /react-connect.
 You can find more about connectors in our documentation or the GitHub repository.

 ViewResultsSelect.tsx